What is a graph?

 Graphs are also used in machine learning and artificial intelligence.
 For example, a graph can be used to represent the knowledge base of a chatbot.
 The nodes in the graph represent the concepts, and the edges represent the relationships between the concepts.

-What is the shortest path between two nodes in a graph?
+– The shortest path between any two nodes

 It's time to build